Madis0/eeditor/README.md

+# People with Malwarebytes 3.0 could have issues with EEditor because of a new heuristic method that Malwarebytes 3.0 added.

-# EEditor - Everybody Edits offline editor
+## EEditor - Everybody Edits offline editor

 Welcome to the EEditor GitHub page!
 Here we host some public files, including released versions.